wolray/symbol-overlay/readme.md

 What's New!
 ---

+### 20170423:

+Toggling to isearch-mode is now enabled.
+Try `symbol-overlay-isearch-literally` via "s" to search the not-quoted symbol in isearch-mode.

 ### 20170420:

 Toggling overlays to be showed in buffer or only in scope is now enabled.
 When symbol is highlighted in scope, all related operations is narrowed to the scope, too.
 Try `symbol-overlay-toggle-in-scope` via "t".
 This feature is applicable only for languages that support the lisp function `narrow-to-defun`.